 In marketing and business, a white paper is a guide or report meant to inform readers and give them details and insights on a topic.

 Generally, white papers are put out by a business to help prospects and customers understand an issue, solve a problem, gain in-depth information, get further education, or make a decision.
 They’re close to academic documents in terms of tone, style, and citing rules.
-The difference is that the white paper is part of a content marketing strategy, thus has commercial purposes.
+The difference is that they’re part of a content marketing strategy, thus have commercial purposes.
 So, while white papers can help to promote your business, brand, products, or philosophy, the ultimate goal when creating them is to help those who do business with you (or may do business with you in the future).

 In short, white paper creation is mainly about providing high value for the folks who read them.
 They’re not advertorials!
 You, your company, or your products shouldn’t be the focus of the document.
 If you choose to name-drop any of these (when necessary and appropriate) however, that’s okay—but be subtle about it.
 Inserting a faint logo or listing contact information on the back page or rear cover of the white paper is fine, but avoid adding in overly self-promotional product descriptions or sales copy.